Patti Anne Lodge

-Patti Anne Lodge (born July 29, 1942) is a Republican Idaho State Senator representing District 11 since 2012.
+Patti Anne Lodge (born July 29, 1942) is an American politician who served as a Republican Idaho State Senator representing District 11 from 2012 to 2022.
 She previously represented District 13 of the Idaho Senate from 2002 to 2012 and District 11 from 2000-2002.

 Early life and career

 Born in Pittsburgh, Pennsylvania, Lodge moved to Idaho at age four, where she attended Boise State University, Idaho State University, Northwest Nazarene University, and the University of Idaho.
 She received her BA in 1964, at Marylhurst University in Oregon.

 She has been a consultant at Saint Paul’s School, Our Lady of the Valley since 1999, and president of Wind Ridge Vineyards since 1988.

 She was previously a media educator at Caldwell School District from 1968 to 1999 and media coordinator at Caldwell School District from 1982 to 1997.

 She was in the Legislative Council from 2002 to 2006.

 She is a member of the American Legislative Exchange Council (ALEC), serving as Idaho state leader.